 The solution assumes the following:

+- compliance with NTZ restrictions is enforced in the UAV UE based on configuration information and assistance information provided by the mobile network, as described below

 - NTZ information is provided to the PLMN functions (depending on the solution options described below) via OAM by external parties, with the idea that at national level there will be entities in charge of defining NTZs and providing related information to PLMNs.

-Editor’s Note: whether NEF services are extended to enable providing dynamic NTZ information to the 5GC is FFS.
+NOTE 1: in normative phase solutions that extend NEF services to enable providing dynamic NTZ information to the 5GC may be considered.

 - NTZ information refer to a geospatial description of an NTZ (in two dimensions or three dimensions to consider height restrictions) and the restricted frequencies corresponding to such area.

-Editor’s Note: the solution is based on a set of assumptions related to the expected behavior of a UAV UE when in the NTZ (i.e. the NTZ area and the restricted frequency bands).
-Depending on verification of such assumptions, the solution may need to be revised.
+- The solution assumes that an UAV UE located in an NTZ (i.e. in the geospatial area associated with the NTZ and in the frequencies restricted for the NTZ, the UAV UE is not allowed to transmit any signal.

+- It is assumed that NTZ description contains a geospatial definition of the NTZ and the frequencies that are restricted in the NTZ.

 The solution provides multiple options which cater for different size of NTZs with respect to the size of the cells impacted by NTZs:

 - Extension of Service Restrictions to cater for NTZs: this solution is suitable for large NTZs that impact a variety of cells in a specific area.